 Lean, Six Sigma, ITIL, and many other management and quality methods and ideologies are being “implemented” in organizations everywhere.
 Often by command from the top, focusing on one department at a time and harvesting the low hanging fruits through simple tools.
 And then nothing happens.
 At least, nothing happens that involves the common employee, who easily feels left out of the equation while the managers and consultants are having an endless line of meetings, only now and then measuring something or telling how to move a machine.
 The blog will discuss why this cannot lead to anything good.

 And, finally, the blog will discuss a variety of topics around Process Excellence in general, along with specific – and sometimes technical – details on one or the other method or tool.

 And who is writing?
-Well, I am Jørgen Winther, owner of The No Crisis Company – a consulting company based in wonderful Copenhagen, Denmark.
+Well, I am Jørgen Winther, former owner of The No Crisis Company – a now closed consulting company based in wonderful Copenhagen, Denmark.

 Looking forward to meet you, talk to you, listen to your comments, and share knowledge!